 Not enough research has gone into whether krill oil supplements are suitable for those who have a shellfish or general seafood allergy.
 Again, it completely depends upon your allergy severity and whether it was a one off case or not.
 Speak to your doctor about this, but don’t take any risks, because if a reaction occurs, it could be severe.

 Anyone Who is Taking Blood Thinning Medications

-Krill oil could affect blood clotting within the body, and slow down the clotting process.
+Krill oil could affect blood clotting within the body, and slow down the clotting process, although there is no strong evidence of this.
 If you are taking any medications to thin the blood, you should speak to your doctor before you think about taking krill oil supplements.